pbarban/pierrebarban.com/content/_index.md

 </p>

 <p style='text-align: justify;'>
 My name is Pierre Barban.
-I am a data analyst currently located in Montréal, Canada.
-My amazing job gives me the opportunity to assist cities, national parks, and other governmental institutions to enhance their pedestrian and bicycle counting data.
+Data Scientist in bike data, I am passionate about the idea of recording flows of cyclists in cities around the world.

 I intent to share stories mostly covering topics related to sustainability supported by data analytics.
 At the border of academics and story-telling, I hope to write comprehensive posts with the scientific rigour that I have learned throughout my young research career.
-Unless specified, all my data analysis done with the programming language R. All constructive feedbacks are more than welcome.
+Unless specified, all my data analysis done with the programming language R. All constructive feedback are more than welcome.
 </p>